sanmue/arch-linux-installation-guide/README.md

 Already covered in a previous step (Service Managment)

 - Installaton
-  - `pacman -S cups cups-pdf`
+  - `sudo pacman -S cups cups-pdf`
     - `cups-pdf`: "print" into a PDF document
 - Service
-  - always starting on boot: `systemctl enable --now cups.service`
+  - always starting on boot: `sudo systemctl enable --now cups.service`
   - or
-  - only start CUPS when a program wants to use the service: `systemctl enable --now cups.socket`
+  - only start CUPS when a program wants to use the service: `sudo systemctl enable --now cups.socket`

 ## Appearance